Master's Program - Sociology of Education

 - Acquire habits of critical thinking and systematic investigation to critique the role of education in society

-- Develop effective written and oral communication skill by applying the conventions of the discipline of sociology
+- Develop effective written and oral communication skills by applying the conventions of the discipline of sociology

 Other Study Options